Vidassundk/rn-cli-carshop/README.md

 - React Query: Integrated via @tanstack/react-query, it simplifies server data synchronization for CarShop.
 It manages caching, background updates, and syncing of the car data from APIs like api/carPosts and api/supportedCarBrandsAndModels.
 - React Context: Manages global state such as user preferences (UserContext) and theme preferences (ThemeContext), with automatic persistence through AsyncStorage (@react-native-async-storage/async-storage).
 - Axios: The app uses axios for handling all HTTP requests, allowing CarShop to interact with server data for actions like fetching, adding, updating, and deleting car posts.
-- Geolocation and Maps: CarShop includes location-based features with react-native-geolocation-service for accessing the user’s GPS coordinates and react-native-maps for map integration.
-This is especially useful in features such as showing nearby car dealerships or visualizing a car’s location.
+- Geolocation and Maps: CarShop leverages react-native-geolocation-service to access GPS coordinates and integrates react-native-maps for map-based features.
 - JSON Server: A lightweight mock server (json-server) used during development to simulate RESTful API behavior, enabling you to develop and test against car data without requiring a full backend.
 - Jest and React Testing Library: The app’s testing framework includes Jest (jest, babel-jest) and React Testing Library for unit and integration tests on components, hooks, and services.
 Testing hooks like useAddCarForm, useCarFilters, and more ensure all business logic works as expected.
 - Prettier and ESLint: Prettier is used for formatting code, and ESLint ensures consistent code style and catches potential errors early.
 The setup helps maintain clean, readable, and high-quality code.

 ## What could be better, where to continue?

-- UI is responsive but not beautiful.
-It functions well but needs expansion of UI components and more time on screens.
+- The UI is responsive but could benefit from further refinement and additional attention to aesthetics.
+Expanding UI components and enhancing screen designs is an area for improvement.
 - View /components Unit Tests - Only Screens are covered.
-- Android adjustments for smooth multi-platform experience.
-App was built as IOS-first.
-- Navigation types streamlining and refactoring.
-We have to TS errors but it still needs work.
+- Refining navigation types and refactoring is ongoing.
+While there are no current TypeScript errors or casting issues, further improvements can still be made.
 - Type casting / "any" being used in a few tests.
 There are not many of them so it would be good to refactor. "any" is never used in components / hooks.

 ## License